-Ur.
-Don Cloutman's experiment had gone Cloutman's mind, and frustration quickly turned to jubilation.

-> lures longer, thus catch rate.
+Dr. Don Cloutman's experiment had gone nowhere for months, and it was time to shut it down.
+But just as the laboratory light was being turned off, a bulb clicked on in Cloutman's mind, and frustration guickly lures longer, thus catch rate.
 Northland provided six recipes using different ingredients for flavor, and none had produced the desired test results.